aljocastro/AmazonWebScraper/README.md

 It uses BeautifulSoup and Requests to scrape live product data, logs each check with a timestamp for historical tracking, and leverages smtplib to deliver instant notifications.

 Key Highlights:
 🔍 Web Scraping – Extracts product title, price, and other key details directly from Amazon product pages.
 ⏱ Scheduled Checks – Can run at set intervals to keep price data up to date.
 📊 Data Logging – Saves timestamps and price history, can be used for trend analysis.
 📧 Email Alerts – Notifies you instantly when the price drops below your desired limit.
-🛠 Tech Stack – Python, BeautifulSoup, Requests, smtplib
+🛠 Tech Stack – Python, BeautifulSoup, Requests, smtplib.